foxlet/vmra1n/README.md

 ```

 ## Run Checkra1n
-Start `./basic.sh`.
+Run `sudo ./basic.sh`.
 If everything went correctly, you should be able to connect an iPhone to the assigned ports and run the exploit.